aegean-odyssey/mpmd-bed-chock/README.md

 # mpmd bed chock
-###### A Bed Chock for the Monoprice MP Mini Delta 3d printer

-A set of small chocks prevents the print bed from tilting while printing.
+A set of small chocks prevents the print bed from tilting while printing on the Monoprice MP Mini Delta 3d printer.

 ##### 3D PRINTING